 \prlsection{Proximity effect} To study how the proximity effect is affected by the antiferromagnetic order, we consider the anomalous Green's function, $\operatorname{Tr}\left[(\tau_x - i\tau_y)\hat g^R\right] = f_0 + \vec f \cdot \vec\sigma$.
 Here, $f_0$ describes the conventional spin-singlet superconducting correlations while $\vec f = (f_x, f_y, f_z)$ describes the spin-triplet correlations.
 Note that since we are working with diffusive systems, the spin-singlet and spin-triplet correlations are also even and odd in frequency, respectively.

 \Cref{fig:anomGF} shows the anomalous Green's function for various SC/AFM structures evaluated at $\varepsilon = D/L_{AF}^2$.
-There is a large singlet-component in the SC as expected.
+There is a large singlet component in the SC as expected.
 In \cref{fig:anomGF}(a), the neighboring material is a normal metal, meaning that $J/\mu = 0$, and therefore the proximity induced $f_0$ penetrates deeply without significant decay.
 On the other hand, in \cref{fig:anomGF}(b), the neighboring material has antiferromagnetic ordering with $J^2/\mu^2 = 0.1$ and $J^2/\mu^2\tau_\text{imp} = 10\Delta_0$.
 In this case, the spin-singlet $f_0$ induced through the compensated interface decays over a much shorter length scale because of the effective magnetic impurities discussed above.
-Additionally, $f_0$ is also more suppressed on the SC-side, as expected from the $T_c$ results.
+Additionally, $f_0$ is also more suppressed on the SC side, as expected from the $T_C$ results.

 With an uncompensated interface, as shown in \cref{fig:anomGF}(c)-(d), spin-triplet correlations, $\vec f$, are also induced at the interface.
-These correlations are aligned parallel to the magnetization-direction of the interface.
+These correlations are aligned parallel to the magnetization direction of the interface.
 When the correlations are parallel to the Néel-vector of the antiferromagnet, as in \cref{fig:anomGF}(c), they are affected by the magnetic impurities in the same way as the spin-singlet correlations, and therefore decay over the same length-scale.
 However, when $\vec f$ is orthogonal to the Néel vector, as in \cref{fig:anomGF}(d), the spin-triplet correlations become long-ranged, decaying over a length scale that is the same as for a normal metal.